 Design a payload and rocket to launch, using a commercial G rocket engine, to at least 700 feet and no more than 1200 feet and have the payload deploy from the rocket at peak altitude.
-The payload shall descend using a passive aerobraking recovery.
-No helicopter recovery, streamers or parachute or parasail allowed.
-The payload shall also be the rocket nose cone.
-At 200 feet, the payload shall release a parachute to slow its descent rate to less than 10 feet/second.
+The payload shall descend on a parachute at no more than 15 feet/sec.
+At 75% maximum altitude, the payload shall release the nose cone so it will fall gently at a rate of less than 15 feet/sec.
+With the nose cone released, the payload shall expose a camera and capture video of the ground as it descends.
+The payload shall transmit telemetry consisting of air pressure, altitude, acceleration, payload temperature, and rotation rate starting when placed on the launch pad until landing.

 The ground station shall capture the data transmitted from the payload and display the sensor data in real time.
 The ground station shall calculate the descent rate based on the telemetry received.
+The video shall be played back for the judge after retrieving the payload and rocket.